What an attitude of gratitude is, is having an attitude of gratefulness for all of what you have and are.

 - for having brave family members (cousins and my father) who served in all of the wars, some even giving their lives in order to protect my freedom, and that of all immigrants coming to North America to this day.

-- the trust given my business by so many different local businesses who have needed a website at one point in time or another.
+- the trust given my business by so many different local businesses (see testimonies at the bottom of the loading page) who have needed a website at one point in time or another.
 It sure is a treat to have served so many grateful local business owners, politicians and even a ministry.

 If it is one thing that I have learned over the years it is that your circumstances do not dictate the quality of your life but your attitude certainly does.